BMVANDENBELT/stocks-analysis/README.md

 # Summary

  -  Because we refactored, one thing that should stand out the most is the time it took to run the macro as a whole.
-For 2017, the original macro was ran at a speed of approximately 0.27 seconds while the same macro (but refactored) ran at 0.07 seconds.
+For 2017, the original macro was ran at a speed of approximately 0.27 seconds while the same macro (but refactored) ran at 0.08 seconds.
 Much faster.
-For 2018, 0.27 seconds and for the refactored 2018 macro, 0.08 seconds.
+The same goes for 2018, the original ran at 0.27 seconds and for the refactored 2018 macro, 0.08 seconds.
  -  At the end of the day, refactoring just makes the code you ingest more organized.
-For me personally, if I am having a hard time *seeing* what is in the window I'm probably going to have an even harder time understanding which component applies to what.
-When it's refactored it becomes easier to read, even for those who aren't computer-science inclined.
+For me personally, if I am having a hard time *seeing* what is in the window, I'm probably going to have an even harder time understanding which component applies to what.
+When it's refactored, it becomes easier to read, even for those who aren't computer-science inclined.
 One disadvantage that sticks out to me most is the fact that some applications are far too larg to refactor.
 The reason being: it becomes risky to the integrity of the original code when we start making changes to "optimize" it for efficiency.

 ![Updated_2017_Run_Time](https://user-images.githubusercontent.com/107223178/175130950-f4790fef-35d6-4464-8ed0-f8d9d453bd57.png)